ZenonSeth/luanti-nodebox-editor/README.md

 ## Features

-- Three-view pixel painting with pencil and flood-fill tools
+- Three-view pixel painting with pencil, rectangle, ellipse, and flood-fill tools
 - Live 3D preview with click-and-drag rotation and per-face shading
 - Greedy meshing algorithm produces a minimal cuboid count for the Lua output
 - Layer system for shapes that cannot be unambiguously defined by a single set